Erica Lord

-Erica Lord is an Alaska Native artist, based in Santa Fe, New Mexico, who identifies herself as a mixed-race "cultural limbo."
+Erica Lord (born 1978) is an Alaska Native artist, based in Santa Fe, New Mexico, who identifies herself as a mixed-race "cultural limbo."

 Life

 Born to a Finnish-American mother and Iñupiaq/Athabascan father, Erica Lord grew up traveling between her father's village in Nenana, Alaska and her mother's home community in Michigan.
-Nenana, located in Interior Alaska, has a large Native population, according to the 2010 census its populated by 378 people.
+Nenana, located in Interior Alaska, has a large Native population of 378 people, according to the 2010 census.
 Her mother lived in a mostly white town in Michigan's Upper Peninsula.
 Lord's father was an activist in the Indian movement.
 Her personal experience perpetually moving between various geographic places inspires her work's interest in themes of displacement, cultural identity and cultural limbo.
+She is a citizen of the Nenana Native Association, a federally recognized Alaska Native tribe.

 She received a B.A. in liberal arts and studio arts from Carleton College in 2001 and completed her M.F.A. in sculpture and photography at The School of the Art Institute of Chicago in 2006.

 Identity

-Lord describes herself as having become an emigrant through her six families and defines her history as the Native diaspora.
-That same diaspora is what motivates her art.
-It's for her to explore a new way of demonstrating true cultural identity.
-She hopes that her art helps her audience redefine their selves, communities, and beliefs.

 Career

-Erica Lord has exhibited her work in solo exhibitions at the DeVos Museum of Art (Marquette, MI) and the Alaska Native Arts Foundation Gallery (Anchorage, AK), as well as in group exhibitions such as the Havana Biennial and the IAIA Museum of Contemporary Native American Art.
+Erica Lord has been an exhibiting artist since 2004, with her work having been featured in galleries and museums across the United States from Santa Fe to New York.
+She has exhibited her work in solo exhibitions at the DeVos Museum of Art (Marquette, MI) and the Alaska Native Arts Foundation Gallery (Anchorage, AK), as well as in group exhibitions such as the Havana Biennial and the IAIA Museum of Contemporary Native American Art.
+She currently teaches at the Institute of American Indian Arts where she has contributed to building some of the school's first MFA classes to launch their MFA program.
+During the pandemic she continued to work on her most recent project called “Burden Strap” inspired by traditional beaded burden straps and beading them in the pattern of DNA and RNA strands of diseases that affect Native American people disproportionately.
+From this series, “Leukemia Burden Strap” and “Multiple Myeloma Burden Strap” were featured pieces in the Sharing Honors and Burdens: Renwick Invitational 2023.
+Due to her profound work on Native American issues, she was one of thirteen feature artists in Self-Determined: A Contemporary Survey of Native and Indigenous Artists in 2022.

 Erica Lord was a participant in the Smithsonian Archives of American Art Pandemic Oral History Project in September 2020.
 The oral history series recorded responses to the global pandemic across the American art world.
 Conducted virtually, the Pandemic Oral History Project featured eighty-five short-form interviews with a diverse group of artists, teachers, curators, and administrators, including Erica Lord.